guardian/cq-source-image-packages/README.md

 ```bash
 make serve-debug
 ```
-2. Click on `Debug` in the Intellij run/debug configuration.
+2. Click on `Debug` in the Intellij run/debug configuration, or the green triangle in the `Debug plugin` in the `Run and debug` pane of Visual Studio.
 3. Insert breakpoints into the code where required.
 4. In another terminal window, run the CloudQuery sync command:
 ```bash